statsig-io/docs/docs/guides/using-environments.md

 ## SDK Usage

-When initializing the SDK, set the environment via the `StatsigOptions` parameter.
+There are two main levers for setting environment-
+1. **Environment-specific SDK keys**- to control which rules are downloaded to a given SDK
+2. **Environment tier at SDK initialization**- to control which rules are evaluated

+### Option 1- Environment-specific SDK Keys
+Configuring an environment-specific SDK key enables you to control which rule-sets are sent to a given SDK based on environment.
+For example, if an SDK it initialized with an API key set to development, it will not know about any rules that have been set for any other environment.
+For more information, see the [Per-Environment API keys section](#per-environment-api-keys) further down this page.

+### Option 2- Environment Tier Parameter
+It's important to note that SDK keys can correspond to multiple environments, so it's a good idea to set the environment tier on SDK initialization explicitly, even if you are using an environment-specific SDK key.
+You can set the environment via the `StatsigOptions` parameter.
 All SDKs accept an SDK key and an (optional) `StatsigOptions` dictionary of parameters.

-One of those options is the `environment` parameter, which has a `tier` field.
+One of these options is the `environment` parameter, which has a `tier` field.
 The `tier` can be any of your pre-configured environments (see below for how to configure new environments).
 If the environment tier is unset, all checks and event logs are considered "production" data.

 Please note, that per-environment API keys do not affect the evaluation context of feature gates, dynamic configs or experiments: they only restrict which rules the SDK can download.
-For more information, see the [Per-Environment API keys section](#per-environment-api-keys) further down this page.

 For this example, lets say we are setting the parameter for our development environment/app.